David Lough: Baltimore Orioles

 On December 18, 2013, Lough was traded to the Baltimore Orioles in exchange for third baseman Danny Valencia.
-Lough played a late-inning utility role for the Orioles in 2014.
+Lough played a late-inning utility role for the Orioles in 2014, appearing in 112 games and batting .247/.309/.385 with four home runs, 16 RBI, and eight stolen bases.

 On April 13, 2015, the Orioles activated Lough from the disabled list so he could join the team full-time for the 2015 season.
-On April 25, 2015, in the tenth inning of a game against the Boston Red Sox, Lough hit a two-run walk off home run off of closer Koji Uehara to win the game 5-4.
-Lough was designated for assignment by the Orioles on August 14, 2015 and called back up in September.
+On April 25, in the tenth inning of a game against the Boston Red Sox, Lough hit a two-run walk off home run off of closer Koji Uehara to win the game 5-4.
+Lough was designated for assignment by the Orioles on August 14.
+He cleared waivers and was sent outright to the Triple-A Norfolk Tides on August 23.
+On September 24, the Orioles selected Lough's contract, adding him back to their active roster.
+In 84 total appearances for Baltimore, he slashed .201/.241/.313 with four home runs, 12 RBI, and two stolen bases.
+On December 3, the Orioles non-tendered Lough, making him a free agent.

 Philadelphia Phillies

-On April 18, 2016, Lough had his contract purchased from Triple-A by the Philadelphia Phillies making his Phillies' debut that evening.
+On January 25, 2016, Lough signed a minor league contract with the Philadelphia Phillies that included an invitation to spring training.
+On April 18, the Phillies selected Lough's contract, adding him to their active roster.
+He made his Phillies debut that evening.
+In 30 games for Philadelphia, Lough batted .239/.342/.313 with four RBI and one stolen base.
 On June 2, Lough was designated for assignment.

 Detroit Tigers

-On February 7, 2017, Lough signed a minor league contract with the Detroit Tigers with a spring training invite.
+On February 7, 2017, Lough signed a minor league contract with the Detroit Tigers that included an invitation to spring training.
+In 24 games for the Triple-A Toledo Mud Hens, he batted .170/.210/.203 with no home runs, RBI, or stolen bases.
+Lough was released by the Tigers organization on May 17.

 Cleveland Indians

 On May 23, 2017, Lough signed a minor league deal with the Cleveland Indians organization.
-He elected free agency on November 6, 2017.
+Lough would play in only four games for the Triple–A Columbus Clippers on the year and elected free agency following the season on November 6.